minsun-ss/babble/README.md

 /api/openapi - openapi yaml
 (GET)   /api/v1/libraries - list all libraries and versions available for the team.
 Query filtering can be on libraryName, e.g., ?library=traderpythonlib,whatever
-(POST)  /api/v1/libraries - add a new library version

-(GET)   /api/v1/libraryName - get specific details about a libraryName (GET)   /api/v1/libraryName/version - get specific details about a library version (PATCH) /api/v1/libraryName - update specific fields for a library in general (PATCH) /api/v1/libraryName/version - update specific fields of a specific library version (DELETE)  /api/v1/libraryName/version - remove specific library version
+(POST)  /api/v1/libraries - add a new library version (GET)   /api/v1/libraryName - get specific details about a libraryName (PATCH) /api/v1/libraryName - update specific fields for a library in general (DELETE) /api/v1/libraryName - delete the entirety of a specific library (GET)   /api/v1/libraryName/version - get specific details about a library version (PATCH) /api/v1/libraryName/version - update specific fields of a specific library version (DELETE)  /api/v1/libraryName/version - remove specific library version